 Conclusion

 While nursing homes provide critical medical care for those in need, retirement homes offer an engaging lifestyle for independent seniors.
-Adaptive solutions like VELA chairs can further enhance life quality in retirement settings.
+Adaptive solutions like VELA chairs and AI-powered smart mobility aids can further enhance life quality in retirement and nursing settings.
+Both environments are evolving to integrate ergonomic rehabilitation devices, smart home innovations, and inclusive design standards aimed at increasing autonomy and supporting the dignity and independence of residents.
 The decision between a retirement home and a nursing home depends on health needs, personal preferences, and financial circumstances, ensuring seniors receive the care and lifestyle best suited to their requirements.

 Supporting Aging in Place: A Practical Option